-Diatribes normally withheld in public because one knows someone would challenge them or hold them accountable are posted, with a satisfied smirk, I’m sure.
+Diatribes generally withheld in public because someone would challenge them or hold them accountable are posted, with a satisfied smirk, I’m sure.

-We know more now about “friends” than we would have ever known before social networking.
+We know more intimate facts about “friends” than we would have ever known before social networking.
 We see them in pictures and posts in ways we wished we hadn’t, making you wonder if you ever knew them at all.

 And, Here’s the Thing…..